-While there is a shift of speaking to non-humans, consumers continue to shift toward using their hands (rather than voice) to communicate with one another (Tocci 2021).
-That said, only 2% of consumer language research articles have been centrally concerned with comparing linguistic communications in voice versus text (Berger, Rocklage, and Packard 2022b).
+While there is a shift of speaking to non-humans, consumers continue to shift towards using their hands (rather than voice) to communicate with one another (Tocci 2021).
+That said,

 This understudied modality shift has several important implications.
-First, while non-verbals (e.g., intonation, facial expression, and body language) make up most of communication (Burgoon, Guerrero, and Manusov 2011), writing strips them away.
+First, while nonverbals (e.g., intonation, facial expression, and body language) make up most of communication (Burgoon, Guerrero, and Manusov 2011), writing strips them away.

 Consequently, words and textual paralanguage (Luangrath, Peck, and Barger 2017) that appear in texts, tweets, or online reviews become even more important.

 Second, this shift should change what people communicate (see Oba and Berger 2023 for a review).
 Compared to speaking, for example, writing allows for more deliberation, or time to think about and construct what to say.
-This should reduce linguistic disfluencies (e.g., um or uhh) and repetition (i.e., of words and ideas) and encourage better syntax, structure, and discussion of interesting topics, products, and brands (Berger and Iyengar 2013).
+This should reduce linguistic disfluencies (e.g., um or uhh) and repetition (i.e., of words and ideas), and encourage better syntax, structure, and discussion of interesting topics, products, and brands (Berger and Iyengar 2013).
 All of this should lead to clearer, sharper, and more organized communication and may lead communicators to be seen more positively.